Mamiya Press: Mamiya Super 23

 Introduced in August 1967, the Super 23 was the first major revision in the series.
 The body was redesigned, but still retains the rear bellows system.
 The much larger viewfinder includes selectable bright lines for the 100 mm, 150 mm, and 250 mm lenses for the first time.
 The black-finished version of the Super 23 was introduced in October 1969.
 The 100 mm lens became standard.
 M-Back adapter integrated like in the other earlier versions.

-The G-type back interface also could be fitted to the Super 23, by exchanging the rear bellows standard.

 Mamiya Universal

 The final model was introduced in April 1969 and was produced until 1991; it was an update of the Standard 23, also omitting the rear bellows but equipped with the same viewfinder as the Super 23.
 Like the Super 23, it was introduced initially with a chrome finish and a black-finished version followed in August 1971.

 As the Universal name indicates, it is compatible with both M-type and G-type back interfaces when properly equipped.
 The "native" interface accepted a Polaroid back (60780) or a focusing back (60781) directly on the camera, and adapters were available for M-type (Mamiya, 60778) and G-type (Graflok, 60779) interfaces.